 You could do a survey or questionnaire or gather up a panel of employees across different departments and levels and put in a session to talk about it.

-Step 4: Use the feedback to form the basis of your strategy:
+Step Four: Use employee feedback to form the basis of your strategy

 Once you’ve spoken to your employees and understand what they need from a wellbeing strategy you can start to look at the areas you can make an impact.
 For example:

-- For staff who are having money troubles you could look at offering Financial Wellbeing Services like education and saving options, and you could look at Employee Discounts or Salary Sacrifice Schemes to help them make their salaries stretch further and spread the cost of certain things over time.
+For staff who are having money troubles you could look at offering Financial Wellbeing Services like education and saving options, and you could look at Pluxee Discounts or Salary Sacrifice Schemes to help them make their salaries stretch further and spread the cost of certain things over time.

-- We can all feel isolated from time to time, and if your workforce are struggling with that you could look at different initiatives to try and bring people together.
+We can all feel isolated from time to time, and if your workforce is struggling with that, you could look at different initiatives to try and bring people together.

 The next step in creating a culture that focuses on wellbeing at work, is understanding what you want to get out of it.
 Are you looking to improve employee retention or boost morale, happiness or productivity?